roemvaar/cs_notes/computer_systems/os.md

 over every resource of a system.
 It is the portion of the operating system code that is always resident in memory and facilitates interactions between hardware and software components.

+Typical components of a kernel are:

+    - Interrupt handlers to service interrupt requests
+    - A scheduler to share processor time among multiple processes
+    - A memory management system to manage process adress spaces
+    - System services such as networking and interprocess communication

 - **Process and Threads**